mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

-Example of the same data science code split into multiple separate functions with some error handling that can be tested independently.
+An example of the same data science code split into multiple separate functions with some error handling that can be tested independently.

 </figcaption>
 </figure>

-All pipeline code – including data acquisition, data cleaning, feature extraction, model training, and model evaluation steps -- should be written in modular, reproducible, and testable implementations, typically as individual functions with clear inputs and outputs and clear dependencies to libraries and other components in the system, if needed.
+All pipeline code—including data acquisition, data cleaning, feature extraction, model training, and model evaluation steps—should be written in modular, reproducible, and testable implementations, typically as individual functions with clear inputs and outputs and clear dependencies to libraries and other components in the system, if needed.

 Many infrastructure offerings for data-science pipelines now support writing pipeline steps as individual functions with the infrastructure, where the infrastructure then handles scheduling executions and moving data between functions.
-For example, data flow frameworks like *[Luigi](https://github.com/spotify/luigi)*, *[DVC](https://dvc.org/)*, *[Airflow](https://airflow.apache.org/)*, *[d6tflow](https://github.com/d6t/d6tflow)*, and *[Ploomber](https://ploomber.io/)* can be used for this orchestration of modular units, especially if steps are long-running and should be scheduled and distributed flexibly.
-Several cloud providers provide services to host and execute entire pipelines and experimentation infrastructure with their infrastructure, such as *[DataBricks](https://databricks.com/)* and *[AWS SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/)*.
+For example, data flow frameworks like [Luigi](https://github.com/spotify/luigi), [DVC](https://dvc.org/), [Airflow](https://airflow.apache.org/), [d6tflow](https://github.com/d6t/d6tflow), and [Ploomber](https://ploomber.io/) can be used for this orchestration of modular units, especially if steps are long-running and should be scheduled and distributed flexibly.
+Several cloud providers provide services to host and execute entire pipelines and experimentation infrastructure with their infrastructure, such as [DataBricks](https://databricks.com/) and [AWS SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/).

 ### Automating Tests and Continuous Integration

 To test code in pipelines, we can return to standard software-testing approaches.
-Tests are written in a testing framework, such as *pyunit*, so that test execution and reporting of results can be easily executed in an development environment – or by a continuous integration service whenever any pipeline code is modified.
+Tests are written in a testing framework, such as *pytest*, so that test execution and reporting of results can be easily executed in an development environment—or by a continuous integration service whenever any pipeline code is modified.

 <figure>